simukappu/activity_notification/README.md

 *Hint*: HTTP 403 Forbidden will be returned for unauthorized notifications.

-You can also use different model from device resource as a target.
+You can also use different model from Devise resource as a target.
 When you will add this to `config/routes.rb`:

 ```ruby
 Rails.application.routes.draw do